 What an incredible view, with the pink sky and the setting sun over the surrounding mountains.

 There were lots of other people up there at this time of day with exactly the same idea as us and there was a bit of jostling for the ideal photo spots.
-By the time we’d reached the top we were all bright red, sweating messes – not ideal for the perfect photo opportunity, but oh well, it was a price worth paying.

 We stayed up here for close to an hour, watching the sun set and recovering before the long walk back down again.
 Many people make the return journey in the dark using their phones as torches, but even in fading light of the late evening it was pretty treacherous and not a walk we’d want to do in the pitch black!